HeleneFabia/ml-algorithms-from-scratch/README.md

 ==================== YOUR CODE HERE ====================

 <h2> </h2>
 Completing the assignments was a steep learning curve for me.
 Converting the theoretical concepts of the course into code without using any already existing ML libraries led me to thoroughly engage with different ML algorithms.
-This also allowed me to strengthen my NumPy and Linear Algebra skills, as well as to practice looking for help and guidance whenever I got stuck with an exercise.
+This also allowed me to strengthen my NumPy and Linear Algebra skills, as well as to practice looking for help and guidance online whenever I got stuck with an exercise.

 <h2> </h2>
 Thank you to Gerges Dib for providing <a href="https://github.com/dibgerge/ml-coursera-python-assignments">the course assignments in Python</a>